 Validating the ANYmal’s capabilities in our simulated environment had the benefit of accelerating the on-site commissioning process.
 ANYmal was able to localize at BASF’s real facility using the digital twin data, a game-changer in terms of scalability, which would allow deploying the system efficiently across BASF’s hundreds of plants.
 Once ANYmal began traversing the diverse terrain of BASF’s facility, the autonomous legged robot was able to perform typical inspection tasks such as reading gauges, taking acoustic measurements of pumps and compressors, and checking the environment for hotspots using its integrated thermal camera.

 A Better Way to Collect Better Data

-The Asset Manager at named production plant, Felix Volkmann’s charge is ensuring the efficiency, maintenance, and integrity of the plant’s infrastructure and machinery.
+The Asset Manager at the named production plant, Felix Volkmann’s charge is ensuring the efficiency, maintenance, and integrity of the plant’s infrastructure and machinery.
 For Felix, the collaboration with ANYbotics has the potential to improve essential data collection as well as human resource allocation.
 Felix explains, “With automation and robotics, we can increase the quality of the documentation of our assets by having clearly documented and easily accessible test reports via thermal imaging and sound recording, which can be collected daily so we can precisely track the history.”